eetukarttunen/security-testing/README.md

 - Web application penetration testing
 - Web application hardening & secure development
-- Privilege Escalation Techniques
+- Privilege escalation
-- Reverse Engineering
+- Reverse engineering
-- Cryptography Challenges
+- Cryptography
-- Cloud Security Assessments
+- Cloud security assessments

-The following is a list of machines I have successfully pwned on Hack The Box and other CTF (Capture The Flag) white-hat hacking platforms, demonstrating my ability to identify vulnerabilities, escalate privileges, and capture the flags.
+The following is a list of machines I have successfully hacked on Hack The Box and other CTF (Capture The Flag) white-hat hacking platforms, demonstrating my ability to identify vulnerabilities, escalate privileges, and capture the flags.

 | **Machine**       | **IP/Platform** | **OS**       | **User Flag** | **Root Flag** | **Techniques**                                                                                                             | **Proof / Certificate of Rooting**                                                       |
 |-------------------|-----------------|--------------|---------------|---------------|----------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|